Resident Evil 7 nearly cost me my lunch (but not for the obvious reasons)

 My own experiences suggest that it’s definitely more pronounced with low-cost VR efforts of the Google Cardboard variety, and significantly less so with higher-priced, higher quality units such as the HTC Vive or Oculus Rift.

 For what it’s worth, I lasted around five minutes with Resident Evil 7 in VR mode before I decided to call it quits, simply because I didn’t want to push my balance (or my ability to hold in my lunch) too far.
 Other people at the demo sailed through without concern, so this isn’t a problem that will hit every gamer.
-But if you already know you’re susceptible to these kinds of perceptual balance problems, it’s something to be aware of.
+However, it's something to be aware of if you already know you’re susceptible to these kinds of perceptual balance problems.
 If we’re lucky, developers will adjust to make games that suit everyone, but I won’t be surprised if we’re simply left out.